michaellaszlo/cursor-maintenance/README.md

+# Cursor maintenance

-# Maintaining cursor position in a formatted input field
+## Can you maintain the cursor in a formatted input field?

 A thorny problem comes up when you're building a formatted input field that lets the user freely move a cursor and edit the text.
 After some user editing, the text is reformatted by the input field.
 Now where should the cursor go?
 That is the problem of cursor maintenance.

-I have written a detailed article about cursor maintenance.
+I have posted a detailed discussion of cursor maintenance on my website.
 It's a complicated problem with fuzzy criteria and many possible approaches.
 There is no silver bullet.
 Each approach offers a compromise between reliability and ease of implementation.
-Sometimes, depending on the text format and how you want the user to interact with the input field, there is no good solution.
-Then again, sometimes it is possible to achieve accurate cursor maintenance with the right approach.
+The choice of approach depends on the text format and how you want the user to interact with the input field.
+Sometimes there is no reliable way to maintain the cursor.
+In such cases, you would do best to circumvent the problem by removing the cursor after reformatting or by displaying the formatted text separately from the input text.
+Then again, sometimes it is possible to achieve reliable cursor maintenance.
+If you can do so, the result is a very pleasing user experience.

-This repository provides framework code and implementation examples for three approaches.
+This repository provides framework code and implementation examples for three approaches to cursor maintenance.
 I characterize them as follows:

-Name of approach  |  Ease of implementation  |  Accuracy
+Name of approach  |  Ease of implementation  |  Reliability
 ---|---|---
 Retrospective  |  Easy  |  Susceptible to faulty cursor positioning Layer  |  Medium  |  Can be made completely accurate for some formats